perarulalan15/NLP-Basics/README.md

+## NLP Basics

-This project serves as an introductory exploration into Natural Language Processing (NLP) techniques using Python.
+I am just learning NLP basic functionality.This project serves as an introductory exploration into Natural Language Processing (NLP) techniques using Python.
 It covers fundamental concepts and techniques in processing and understanding human language.